awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 ![AWS Photo Analyzer](images/Lake1.png)

-After the application analyzes this image, it creates this data:

-*	Panoramic - 99.99971
-*	Outdoors - 99.99971
-*	Nature - 99.99971
-*	Landscape - 99.99971
-*	Scenery	 - 99.99971
-*	Wilderness - 96.90007
-*	Water - 93.501465
-*	Lake - 87.28128

-In addition, this application uses Amazon Simple Email Service (Amazon SES) to send a report to a given email recipient.
-The report is a Microsoft Excel document that cotains label data for each image.
+After the application analyzes all images in the Amazon S3 bucket, it uses the Amazon Simple Email Service (Amazon SES) to send a report that is dynamically created to a given email recipient.
+The report is a Microsoft Excel document that contains label data for each image.

 ![AWS Photo Analyzer](images/excelreport.png)